halostatue/fish-utils-core/README.md

 Returns true if `fish` is running on macOS and in a recognized terminal based on the terminal bundle ID as reported in `$__CFBundleId`.

-Currently, Alacritty, iTerm2, Apple Terminal, KiTTY, and Wezterm are recognized.
+Currently, Alacritty, iTerm2, Apple Terminal, kitty, Wezterm, and GhosTTY are recognized.
 Contributions are welcome to expand this.

 ### `list_unique`